aicell-lab/mca-stable-diffusion/mca/mca.md

 General configs utilized sometime during the work.
 Look here for inspiration about how to include noise in images or use masks.

 #### Evaluation
 Contains code for the evaluation pipeline.
-Code is documented and described further how to use in evaluation.md.
+Code is documented and described further how to use in evaluation/evaluation.md.

 #### Models
-Contains checkpoints to the two models that are used and their respective configs needed to train/sample from.
-The `ckpt_path` needs to be changed.
+Configs for the autoencoder and ldm to use for training or sampling.
+The `ckpt_path` needs to be changed for training.
+Note that the checkpoints are too large to store on GitHub.

 ## Important files